lawrencejones/parse-cate/README.md

 lost enthusiasm to push for the server implementation.
-As of now the Parser.py is the file of interest and will actually render something useable (CSV file of all the modules and exercises) using a local python server.  return
+As of now the Parser.py is the file of interest and will actually render something useable (CSV file of all the modules and exercises) using a local python server.

 If anyone has any need for something like this then I'm happy to kick it back into gear, just not really seeing the requirment anymore.
 Drop me a message if you have any interest though.

 ## The Help Flag
 Useless.
-Please don't read that drivel.  return Really, please.
+Please don't read that drivel.

+Really, please.

 ## TODOs